 What is the easiest way to find the Andromeda galaxy at this time of year?
 I tried a couple times with my telescope but had no luck.

 The image at right shows the view of the Andromeda galaxy through a telescope.
 But we hope you’re not looking through the eyepiece of your telescope when sweeping through the sky for this galaxy.
 That would be hard.
 You need a wider field of view to spot the galaxy.

 For starters, try scanning for the Andromeda galaxy with the unaided eye or binoculars.
 In a dark sky, you might spot it, as the early stargazers did before the days of star charts and optical aid.
 The Andromeda galaxy is a large hazy patch in the night sky.

 But what if you can’t find the Andromeda galaxy just by looking in a dark sky?
-Some stargazers star-hop via the W-shaped constellation, Cassiopeia, shown on our feature chart on the top of the page.
+Many stargazers star-hop via the W-shaped constellation, Cassiopeia – shown on the chart on the top of the page.
 Cassiopeia appears in the northeast sky at nightfall and swings high to the north as evening progresses.
-Note that one half of the W is more deeply notched than the other half.
+It’s shaped like an M or W. Note that one half of the W is more deeply notched than the other half.
 This deeper V is your “arrow” in the sky, pointing to the Andromeda galaxy.

 Remember, on a dark night, this galaxy looks like a faint smudge of light.

 Once you’ve found it, try again with binoculars or your telescope.
 The Andromeda galaxy is about 2.5 million light-years away, just a hop and a skip in astronomical terms.
 Like our Milky Way, this large spiral galaxy is teeming with hundreds of billions of stars.

 Bottom line: What’s the easiest way to find the Andromeda galaxy?
 Many use the constellation Cassiopeia, which is shaped like an M or W.